 Why Exercise Matters More With Limited Mobility

 When mobility is restricted, the natural tendency is to move less.
 But reduced movement creates a cycle: less activity leads to weaker muscles, stiffer joints, and poorer circulation, which further reduces mobility.
 Exercise breaks this cycle — even small amounts of regular movement can slow decline, maintain function, and in many cases, restore lost capability.
+Our guide on the benefits of chair exercises explains the evidence behind seated workouts.

 Research shows that seated exercise programmes can produce meaningful improvements in strength, endurance, flexibility, and mood in adults with significant mobility limitations.
 You don't need to run, lift heavy weights, or even stand up to benefit from exercise.
+Take our find your exercises quiz to discover the best routine for your ability level.

 Upper Body Exercises (Seated)